sagemath/trac_to_gh/Issue 6565.md

 # Issue 6565: substitution cryptosystems: converting a key from alphabetic to numerical values

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6565

 Original creator: mvngu